holographicSol/pyportplexed/README.md

 to the n, that can be easily and simply placed directly into a variable made ready to use with just three lines of code in a Program that imports PyPortPlexed.

-A working knwoledge of eval() is required. eval() is extremely powerful, please use with caution.
+A working knowledge of eval() is required. eval() is extremely powerful, please use with caution.

 Please understand thoroughly the implications and infinite use cases of eval()